wp-plugins/smart-app-banner/readme.txt

 = I found a bug! =

-Please let me know and I'll see what I can do.
+The quickest way is to see if you can fix it yourself.
+I accept patches!
+But if you can't, please let me know and I'll see what I can do.

-= I really need it to do _x_ =
+= I really need it to do x =

 I accept patches!
 I'm also happy to hear your suggestions but I can't promise anything.